 My grandmother doted on the British.
 She gave me what she thought was an English name.
 Ironically, an English woman asked me, “You’re quite dignified.
 How come you have a name like Bapsy or Popsy?”
 They said it was definitely not an English name.

 I would have preferred to have a poetic Persian name, but I am reconciled to it now.
 It’s short and easy to remember in the US.

 I gather there is a lot of biographical detail in Cracking India’s Lenny.
 But it is hard to disinter facts from fiction.
 Can you tell me a little more about your parents?
 What school did you go to?
 Was it a Catholic school?
 What do you remember most about your time in pre-partition Lahore?

 A novelist is expected to be both, an insider, and an outsider.
-How did each of the following things that made you an outsider affect your writing — contracting polio at a young age, being a Parsi in Lahore, your short stint in India in your youth and your contact with the larger Parsi community in Mumbai, and your immigration to the US.
+How did each of the following things that made you an outsider affect your writing—contracting polio at a young age, being a Parsi in Lahore, the short stint in India in your youth and contact with the larger Parsi community in Mumbai, and your immigration to the US.

 Do you think the title of your book, City of Sin and Splendour, captures the book (or the city)?
-Yes, there is Heera Mandi and there is Badshahi mosque, but I felt the book was more about people and their ‘undying’ love for food.
+Yes, there is Heera Mandi and the Badshahi mosque, but I felt the book was more about people and their ‘undying’ love for food.

 It is called ‘Beloved City’ in Pakistan.
 But I think the Indian title is more chutpatta.

 How often do you go back to Lahore?
 How has Lahore changed from the days of your youth?